KingfuChan/MTEPlugin-for-EuroScope/README.md

 Tag item function **Show route checker info**: Displays a *MTEP-Route* message in chat list and shows route information for current DEP-ARR if seleted flight plan is invalid.

 Command line function: **.MTEP RC DDDD AAAA** will show the valid routes for DDDD-AAAA if found.

+## Departure Sequence

+This module is a simplified version from my GitHub repository [Departure-List-Sequencing-PlugIn](https://github.com/KingfuChan/Departure-List-Sequencing-PlugIn-for-EuroScope).

 ## Other Command Line Features